-The United States has always been a nation of immigrants and they enrich our nation, but right now our immigration system is broken.
-I want our immigration system to be functional while protecting our homeland and keeping it safe.
+The United States has always been a nation of immigrants and they enrich our nation, but our immigration system needs repaired.
+I want our immigration system to be functional while protecting our homeland and keeping us safe.
 I believe in a step-by-step approach that focuses on a long-term solution.

 The first step to this long-term solution is to secure our borders and enforce the laws we already have in place.
-Our border security is a national security issue, and should be a top priority.
-If we do not address it, we will never be successful solving the other challenges in our current immigration system.
+Our border security is a national security issue and should be a top priority.
+If we do not remain vigilant, we will never be successful solving the other challenges in our current immigration system.

-In Congress we are making progress to improve our immigration screening and verification process.
+In Congress we have made progress improving our immigration screening and verification process.
 In 2015, I voted in favor of closing gaps in our Visa Waiver Program screening process and enhancing the screening of all travelers coming to the United States by supporting H.R.
 158, the Visa Waiver Program Improvement and Terrorist Travel Prevention Act.

 Immigration is an important but complex issue, and reforming it is in our nation’s interests, which is why we must take a thoughtful approach and enact meaningful solutions.